agiraudet/boidsServ/README.md

  and outputing various informations about the boids in return.

 ## Controls
-Currently, only three keyboard inputs are used as realtime-controls:
+Currently, only four keyboard inputs are used as realtime-controls:
 * __[A]__ Create a new flock off boids.
 Number and position are randoms, with numbers between 50 ans 500.
 * __[S]__ Delete the mmost recently created flock.
 * __[Q]__ Exit the program.
+* __[SPACE]__ Allow/block the Sky from being updated

 On input, the Scene object will call the function setup by the Scene::setInputFnct() hook.
 Change it to change controls (except [Q], currently hard-coded).
 Scene::setInputFnct() need to be passed a pointeur to a function with this prototype:
 ```